Skip to main content

 For your information

-Autoscaling of the cluster is not available:
+Auto Zoom is not available:

-• node groups on dedicated servers.
+• groups of nodes on dedicated servers.

 You do not need to install Cluster Autoscaler in the cluster.